What is Net Operating Loss (NOL)?

 When companies report an NOL, three common things can happen:

-- The company does not owe any taxes for the specific period;
+- The company does not owe any taxes for the current period;

 - The company can get a refund for previously paid taxes; and

-- The company can use its business losses to lower future taxable income.
+- The company can carry forward its business losses to lower future taxable income.

-The benefit of carrying an NOL carryback is to reduce a company’s tax liability.
+The benefit of carrying an NOL carryback is to get a refund on a company’s previous years’ tax liability.
 The year that the NOL occurs will be identified as the NOL year.
 From that point in time, the company can carry the amount back to the previous two years.

-However, it can sometimes carry the amount back for three years under special circumstances, such as losses due to theft.
-It is done through filing an amended return (using IRS Form 1040x).
+However, companies can carry the amount back for three years under special circumstances, such as losses due to theft.
+It is done by filing an amended return (using IRS Form 1040x).

 In case the company does not want to carry the NOL back or cannot due to prior years NOLs, it can choose to carry it forward and apply them to future taxable income for up to a 20-year period.
 For an NOL carryforward, the company generates a schedule to track all its cumulative losses, which are used to reduce profits in future years until the balance in the NOL carryforward is zero.

 CFI is the official provider of the Commercial Banking & Credit Analyst (CBCA)™ certification program, designed to transform anyone into a world-class financial analyst.